Georgiy Gongadze: Return to Georgia (1993)

-Life in Ukraine (1992–2000)
+Life in Ukraine (1993–2000)

+Gongadze married Myroslava Petryshyn in 1995.
+Soon thereafter they moved to Kyiv to work for a news agency.
+Georgiy established his own television show called Vikna Plus, which was dedicated to Ukrainian politics.
+Due to his reports on the secret ties of Ukrainian president Leonid Kuchma, the program became an object of media censorship.

 From 1996 to 1997, Gongadze worked for the Ukrainian television channel STB.
-He worked for the Kyiv-based radio station Kontynent, on which he had his own show called First Round with Georhiy Gongadze.
-His strongly independent line soon attracted hostility from the increasingly authoritarian government of President Leonid Kuchma; during the October 1999 presidential election, his commentaries prompted a call from Kuchma's headquarters to say "that he had been blacklisted to be dealt with after the election".
-In 1999, he was a spokesman for Progressive Socialist Party of Ukraine leader Nataliya Vitrenko.
+He worked for the Kyiv-based radio station Kontynent, on which he had his own show called First Round with Georgiy Gongadze.
+His strongly independent line soon attracted hostility from Kuchma's increasingly authoritarian government; during the October 1999 presidential election, his commentaries prompted a call from the president's headquarters to say "that he had been blacklisted to be dealt with after the election".
+In 1999, he was the press secretary for Progressive Socialist Party of Ukraine leader Nataliya Vitrenko.
 Visiting New York City in January 2000 with other Ukrainian journalists, he warned of "the strangulation of the freedom of speech and information in our state".

 In April 2000, Gongadze co-founded a news website, Ukrainska Pravda (lit.
 'Ukrainian Truth'), as a means of sidestepping the government's increasing influence over the mainstream media.
 He observed that following the muzzling of a prominent pro-opposition newspaper after the election, "today there is practically no objective information available about Ukraine".
 The website specialised in political news and commentary, focusing particularly on President Kuchma, the country's wealthy "oligarchs" and the official media.

-In June 2000, Gongadze wrote an open letter to Ukraine's chief prosecutor about harassment from the Security Service of Ukraine directed towards himself and his Ukrainska Pravda colleagues and apparently related to an investigation into a murder case in the southern port of Odessa.
+In June 2000, Gongadze wrote an open letter to Ukraine's chief prosecutor about harassment from the Security Service of Ukraine directed towards himself and his Ukrainska Pravda colleagues and apparently related to an investigation into a murder case in the southern port of Odesa.
 He complained that he had been forced into hiding because of harassment from the secret police, that he said he and his family were being followed, that his staff were being harassed, and that the SBU were spreading a rumour that he was wanted on a murder charge.